abhijitb498/randDist/README.md

 gfortran compiler is needed.

-TO run the smaple main program run "make" in the terminal; an executable "rand" will be created, otherwise barring the rand.f90 file other files are necessary as the module rand_dist needs nrtype.f90, nrutil.f90 and spline_mod.f90 .
+To run the smaple main program run "make" in the terminal; an executable "rand" will be created, otherwise barring the rand.f90 file other files are necessary as the module rand_dist needs nrtype.f90, nrutil.f90 and spline_mod.f90 .

 The sample probability distribution function is given in xs_dist.txt file.